 Now, Youku is a video sharing platform, comparable to YouTube.
 Youku’s main difference from YouTube is that it contains far more professionally created content than self-created content by its users.
 It’s often used as a site to download and stream TV shows and movies.

 9. DianPing (290 million users)

-There are a few things you need to keep in mind if you want to enter the Chinese market through Chinese Social Media.
+There are a few things you need to keep in mind if you want to enter the Chinese market through Chinese social media apps.
 The first of which is choosing the right platform for your needs.
 Since there isn’t always an exact Western equivalent to a Chinese platform, doing thorough research is more important than just following the numbers.

-This may lead you to conclude that focusing on the major Eastern metropolitans is the way to go but cities like Beijing, Shanghai, and Tianjin are oversaturated with businesses marketing through social media and commerce platforms.
+This may lead you to conclude that focusing on the major Eastern metropolitans is the way to go but cities like Beijing, Shanghai, and Tianjin are oversaturated with business marketing through popular Chinese social media sites and commerce platforms.

 In our previous blog articles, we’ve talked about how important a smart content marketing strategy is for your business’s social media channel.
 So does that mean that you can just extend the strategy onto a Chinese platform?
 Yes and no.

 Whatever product or service you offer, you will have to localize it to your new audience.
 For example, a Chinese audience prefers “cute” cartoon-style content far more than a Western audience.
 But changing too much can take away from the appeal of a foreign product, which is often perceived to be better in quality than a Chinese one.

 Social media marketing in China and using strategic Chinese social media management principles can be very fruitful for companies that are ready to gain exposure overseas.
 Doing market research, choosing the right Chinese social media platform, and localizing for the Chinese market are the first steps businesses need to take if they want a chance at success.